FAQ

 Short answer: more accuracy, more detail, more time.

-Single needle tattoos are like couture.
-The time and dedication devoted to a piece produces intricate tattoos, unlike anything done at a local parlor.
-If your budget is tight, I recommend you going to a traditional tattoo parlor.
+In short, single-needle tattoos are like couture: the care and dedication devoted to each piece produce results unlike anything from a standard tattoo parlor.
+If your budget is limited, I recommend considering a traditional tattoo instead.

 Do you do cover-ups ?